Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 What to Look for in a Dog Life Jacket

-- Visibility -- Bright colors and reflective strips for spotting your dog in the water
+- Visibility -- Bright colors and reflective strips for spotting your dog in the water.

-- Adjustable straps -- Neck and belly straps that allow a snug, non-restrictive fit
+- Adjustable straps -- Neck and belly straps that allow a snug, non-restrictive fit.

-- D-ring for leash attachment -- Useful for tethering your dog on a boat
+- D-ring for leash attachment -- Useful for tethering your dog on a boat (or keeping them close on the dock).

-Our Top 5 Dog Life Jackets
+My Top 5 Dog Life Jackets

 1. Ruffwear Float Coat (Best Overall)